 MPI for Python (mpi4py)

 This library exposes MPI standard bindings to the Python programming language.
 Documentation on mpi4py is available here and useful collection of example scripts can be found here.
-An example of using mpi4py on an Edison compute node is shown below:
+An example of using mpi4py on a Cori compute node (using Anaconda Python 2.7) is shown below.

 % cat mympi.py #!/usr/bin/env python from mpi4py import MPI me = MPI.COMM_WORLD.Get_rank() nproc = MPI.COMM_WORLD.Get_size() print me, nproc % cat runit #!/bin/bash #SBATCH -N 1